echo-lalia/suncalc-mpy/README.md

 </p>

+A slow, accurate, MicroPython implementation of [suncalc-py](https://github.com/kylebarron/suncalc-py), which itself is ported from [`suncalc.js`][suncalc-js].
-A fast, vectorized Python implementation of [`suncalc.js`][suncalc-js] for calculating sun position and sunlight phases (times for sunrise, sunset, dusk, etc.) for the given location and time.
+For calculating sun position and sunlight phases (times for sunrise, sunset, dusk, etc.) for the given location and time.
+Also offers functions for getting moon position and illumination.

 [suncalc-js]: https://github.com/mourner/suncalc

-While other similar libraries exist, I didn't originally encounter any that met my requirements of being openly-licensed, vectorized, and simple to use <sup>1</sup>.
+MicroPython's single-precision floats (which are the defualt on most ports) are too inaccurate for most of these calculations.
+Therefore, this port includes the "mpy_decimal" module, which provides a type for precise decimal numbers, with arbitrary precision.
+This approach is much slower than the original, and may not be optimal for every use case.
+However, results should be extremely accurate.

+Note: the public functions "get_position", "get_times", "get_moon_position", and "get_moon_illumination" all convert these decimals into MicroPython floats.

 ## Install